Make the most of your move to Hawaii with these 8 tips

 Once you are eligible for a VA loan and have found a reputable local lender, the Hawaii house hunt can commence.

 Don’t go into sticker shock when viewing the high prices of Hawaii homes.
 Active duty military members stationed in Hawaii receive a significant BAH, which differs according to rank.
-If you were a married E09 living on an Oahu (Honolulu County) base, you would receive $3648 as your housing allowance in addition to a Cost of Living Adjustment (COLA).
+If you were a married E09 living on an Oahu (Honolulu County) base, you would receive $3,633 as your BAH in Hawaii in addition to a Cost of Living Adjustment (COLA).
 Instead of using the BAH to pay rent, you could use it to pay mortgage payments – which is made even easier with a VA loan with nothing down.

 The Veterans Administration grants service members and veterans with certain service-connected disabilities funds to help purchase or build an adapted home or modify an existing home.